junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Will it?"
 Dean glances over his head.
 "They said this place would be erased from time, never exist.
 Angels are never infected.
 If this place never existed, what did I fall off?"

 "You think you'll just come back to life?"
 Cas's lips tremble.
-Dean realizes that's exactly where his stare has landed on, focused on.
+Dean realizes that's exactly where his stare has always landed, focused on, longed about.

 "When don't I?"
 He smiles easily.